NATO Air Policing: securing Allied airspace

 Benelux

 In 2015, Belgium, Luxembourg and the Netherlands (known collectively as the Benelux countries) signed an agreement to conduct joint air policing of their territories.
-Under the agreement, the Belgian and Dutch air forces defend the Benelux airspace on a rotational basis.
+Under this agreement, the Belgian and Dutch air forces defend the Benelux airspace on a rotational basis.
 The joint operations started on 1 January 2017.